SWaeldchen/swaeldchen.github.io/_news/ausschreibung.md

 related_posts: false
 ---

-We are seeking a highly motivated and skilled research assistant to join our [Research Team](https://iol.zib.de/research/) at IOL Lab at Zuse Institute Berlin.
+We are seeking a highly motivated and skilled research assistant to join our [Research Team](https://iol.zib.de/research/#LEARN) at IOL Lab at Zuse Institute Berlin.
 The successful candidate will work closely with our team on cutting-edge research projects in the field of Numerical Optimisation and Explainable AI.

+**Apply till 31st of May or until fitting candidate is found**
 ***
 The position is part of the MATH+ project ["Expanding Merlin-Arthur Classifiers - Interpretable Neural Networks through Interactive Proof Systems"](https://mathplus.de/research-2/emerging-fields/ef1-extracting-dynamical-laws-from-complex-data/ef1-24/).
 This research project is part of the Emerging Fields Area "Extracting dynamical Laws from Complex Data".
 Our work focuses on the mathematical analysis of interpretability in AI systems.
 We want to investigate under which conditions interacting agents have to communicate honestly about their reasoning process.
 Our aim is to develop a theoretically sound foundation to make modern AI systems safe for deployment in sensitive ares.
 MATH+, the Berlin Mathematics Research Center, is a cross-institutional and interdisciplinary Cluster of Excellence.
 It sets out to explore and further develop new approaches in application-oriented mathematics.
 For more information see: <https://mathplus.de> and our [paper](https://arxiv.org/pdf/2206.00759.pdf).